Ayms/node-Tor/README.md

 ## Browser interface

-The browser interface is available at http://peersm.com/peersm2

 Please see the Browserify and Test configuration sections

+For now we have removed the demo interface but you can look at the test configuration below

 Please not also that this configuration has been maintained for demo purposes only (and testing purposes, if the whole chain from the browser to the Tor nodes work then it becomes unlikely that something is incorrect in your code) without any focus on security considerations and usability since it has been simplified from the initial Peersm project, it is not the main purpose of this project, the main purpose being to allow the use of the Tor protocol inside browsers and on server side for your own projects, it can have some bugs and if circuits don't get created refresh the page